Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 * 2.3D: Uses a silicon interposer to stack dies vertically, enhancing density and performance, mounted on an FCBGA substrate.

 * 2.5D: An advanced example like CoWoS (Chip on Wafer on Substrate), featuring a silicon interposer with high-bandwidth memory (HBM), a system-on-chip (SoC), and hybrid bonding, all on a substrate.
 This is       exemplified by the Nvidia H100 GPU.

 The advanced packaging technologies like CoWoS (Chip on Wafer on Substrate) or similar 2.5D/3D IC designs, as seen in products like the Nvidia H100.
-The use of an interposer allows for the integration of multiple heterogeneous dies (SoC and HBM) in a compact form factor, optimizing performance for data-intensive applications.
-The labeled components provide insight into its layered architecture.
+The use of an interposer allows for the integration of multiple heterogeneous dies

 * SoC (System on Chip): The top layer consists of one or more System on Chip dies.
 The SoC integrates various functions (e.g., CPU, GPU, memory controllers) onto a single chip, forming the core processing unit of the package.